PEtab-dev/PEtab/doc/tutorial.rst

-A PEtab problem consists of 1) an SBML model of a biological system, 2) condition, observable and measurement definitions, and 3) the specification of the parameters.
+A PEtab problem consists of 1) an SBML model of a biological system, 2) condition, observable and measurement definitions, and 3) the specification of the parameters and 4) a configuration file that lists all of these files.
 We will show how to generate the respective files in the following.

 1. The model
 ++++++++++++